 Under the Share Award Scheme, the board of directors shall not make any further award which will result in the aggregate number of Shares underlying all awards granted by the board of directors under the Share Award Scheme exceeding 10% of the total number of issued Shares as at the date of adoption of the Share Award Scheme.
-Except as otherwise approved by the board of directors, the maximum aggregate number of Shares underlying the awards that may be granted to any grantee under the Share Award Scheme shall not exceed 1% of the total number of issued Shares as at the date of adoption of the Share Award Scheme.
+Except as otherwise approved by the board of directors, the maximum aggregate number of Shares underlying the awards that may be granted to any grantee under the Share Award Scheme shall not exceed 1% of the total number of issued Shares as at the date of adoption of the Share Award Scheme shall not exceed 1% of the total number of issued Shares as at the date of adoption of the Share Award Scheme.
 Any grant of an award to any director, chief executive or substantial shareholder (as defined in the Listing Rules) of the Company, or any of their respective associates (as defined in the Listing Rules), shall be subject to the prior approval of the independent non-executive directors (excluding any independent non-executive director who is the proposed grantee of the award in question) and all grants to connected persons (as defined in the Listing Rules) shall be subject to compliance with the requirements of the Listing Rules.

 The Share Award Scheme shall terminate on the earlier of: (i) the tenth anniversary date of the adoption date of the Share Award Scheme; and (ii) such date of early termination as determined by a resolution of the board of directors, provided that such termination shall not affect any subsisting rights of any grantee under the Share Award Scheme.
-In the event of termination, no further awards may be offered or granted but the terms of the Share Award Scheme shall remain in full force and effect in respect of awards which are granted during the term of the Share Award Scheme and which remain unvested immediately prior to the termination of the Share Award Scheme.
+In the event of termination, no further awards may be offered or granted but the terms of the Share Award Scheme shall remain in full force and effect in respect of awards which are granted during the term of the Share Award Scheme.
+Scheme and which remain unvested immediately prior to the termination of the Share Award Scheme.